6th

 |

-Patent Litigation in the Pharmaceutical Sector: Practical Perspectives from Long-Term Practice - Einar STOLE -Covington & Burling, Washington, USA
+Insights on Patent Enforcement, Infringement, and Invalidity in Pharmaceutical Litigation- Einar STOLE -Covington & Burling, Washington, USA

 Artificial Intelligence and §112 Requirements: Implications for Chemical Structures and Protein Folding - Rebecca Horwitz - BartlitBeck LLP, USA